-CAUTION: Wiring faults in the CAN bus may shut down the vehicle and prevent further operation.
+NOTICE: Wiring faults in the controller area network (CAN) bus may shut down the vehicle and prevent further operation.

-Do not splice or connect any equipment to the control area network (CAN) bus wiring.
+Do not splice or connect any equipment to the controller area network (CAN) bus wiring.

 General Electrical Considerations

 Communication Equipment

 Mobile communication systems may harm the operation of the vehicle, particularly if they are not properly designed for automotive use or are not properly installed.
 For example, when operated, such systems may cause the engine to stumble or stall.
 Citizen band (CB) transceivers, garage door openers and other transmitters whose power output is 5 watts or less will not ordinarily affect the operation of the vehicle.